Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Perturbation Methods for SVD

-In this section, we introduce our methods gathered from quantum mechanics\cite{zjy_qm_textbook, griffiths_qm_textbook} and random matrix theory\cite{feier_randmat, ai_self_regularization, rand_ev_review, rand_mat_textbook, wishart_rand_mat} to overcome this challenging problem.
-First (Subsection \ref{sec:justify_pert}), we show that the added term $\v e_i\v e_j^\dag$ is small enough to be viewed as a perturbation.
-Next (Subsection \ref{sec:lora_pert_form}), we improve the perturbation method used in conventional calculations of quantum mechanics to overcome the unstable nature of SVD.
-Finally, in Subsection \ref{sec:rand_eigenvec_model} we show and characterize the surprising statistical behaviour of the $U,V$ matrix in SVD of large data matrices, and model them as semi-random matrices, completing the last piece needed to derive our main result.
+In this section, we introduce our methods gathered from quantum mechanics \cite{zjy_qm_textbook, griffiths_qm_textbook}, random matrix theory \cite{feier_randmat, rand_ev_review, rand_mat_textbook} and matrix completion \cite{vandereycken2013low} to overcome this challenging problem.
+First we show that the added term $\delta T = \v e_p\v e_q^\dag$ is small enough to be viewed as a perturbation.
+Next, we improve the traditional perturbation method used in quantum mechanics to overcome the complicated numerical nature of SVD.
+Finally, we apply the perturbation method to neighbouring databases in the DP problem.